 The International Forum on Open Government gathered open government leaders from around the world in order to debate the contribution of the principles of transparency, accountability and citizens’ participation to good governance and socio-economic development.

 This page contains all information relating to implementation of the OECD Anti-Bribery Convention in the United Kingdom.

-This table shows the ratification status for each of the countries that are parties to the OECD Convention on Combating Bribery of Foreign Public Officials in International Business Transactions.
+Regularly updated, this document compiles countries’ own listings of the steps they have taken and plan to take in order to ratify and implement the OECD Convention on Combating Bribery of Foreign Public Officials in International Business Transactions.

 This enforcement data includes the number of criminal, administrative and civil cases of foreign bribery that have resulted in a final disposition, such as a criminal conviction or acquittal, or similar findings under an administrative or civil procedure.

 Bribery is a threat to good governance, sustainable economic development, democracy and people’s welfare.
 The corrosive effects of bribery can spread across borders, affecting economies and societies everywhere.
 The ability to address bribery, both domestically and internationally, is impaired by a lack of transparency, accountability and integrity in the public and private sectors.

 Based on the OECD-UNODC-World Bank Anti-Corruption Ethics and Compliance Handbook, this webcast organised by KPMG offered an opportunity for attendees to learn about and understand the value of anti-corruption and ethics compliance best practices and how to use them to enhance their programmes.

 The ability of citizens to demand accountability and more open government is fundamental to good governance.
 There is growing recognition of the need for new approaches to the ways in which donors support accountability, but no broad agreement on what changed practice looks like.
 This publication aims to provide more clarity on the emerging practice.
 Based on four country studies Mali, Mozambique, Peru and Uganda, a survey of donor